solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/02-sdk-offline.md

 ## Prepare your development environment

-If you have not already cloned the lab code repository for **Build copilots with Azure Cosmos DB** to the environment where you're working on this lab, follow these steps to do so.
-Otherwise, open the previously cloned folder in **Visual Studio Code**.
+If you have not already cloned the lab code repository for **Build copilots with Azure Cosmos DB** and set up your local environment, view the [Setup local lab environment]({% link python/instructions/00-setup-lab-environment.md %}) instructions to do so.

-1. Start **Visual Studio Code**.

-    > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]

-1. Open the command palette and run **Git: Clone** to clone the ``https://github.com/solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs`` GitHub repository in a local folder of your choice.

-    > &#128161; You can use the **CTRL+SHIFT+P** keyboard shortcut to open the command palette.

-1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.

 ## Start the Azure Cosmos DB Emulator